 The neighborhood has turned into a real artistic niche, first by futuristic architecture and now by the frescoes that line them.
 A revitalization of this creative, intellectual and artistic district which also houses student centers and the National Library of France.

-An inauguration that falls well after the deconfinement and the gradual return of cultural life, while the museums are still closed.
+An inauguration that falls well after the deconfinement and the gradual return to cultural life, while the museums are still closed.
 If urban art is everywhere in Paris, this route of works is a marvel for amateurs and a beautiful tribute to this art considered as vandalism by some.

 HIYA obviously invites you to browse this new museum and to admirer these breathtaking frescoes!